Austrian Airlines: Jet era

 During its first decade of operation, Austrian Airlines experienced competition from Adria Airways; passengers from the Austrian provinces of Styria and Carinthia were routinely commuting to neighbouring Yugoslavia to use airports in what is now Slovenia.
-On 18 February 1963, Austrian ordered its first jet airliner, the Sud Aviation Caravelle, which it operated in an 80-seat configuration.
+On 18 February 1963, Austrian Airlines ordered its first jet airliner, the Sud Aviation Caravelle, which operated in an 80-seat configuration.
 During 1969, the airline broke new ground with the launch of its first long-distance route to New York City in the United States (early flights were made in co-operation with Belgian Sabena with a layover in Brussels).
+However, the operations ceased on 31 March 1971 due to low traffic.

-The Caravelle formed a core part of Austrian Airlines' fleet up until 1973.
-Deliveries of the American-built jetliner, the Douglas DC-9, commenced during 1971.
-Starting in 1971, Austrian opted to standardise its fleet.
-By the end of that year, all Viscounts had been permanently withdrawn, leaving the firm with an all-jet fleet.
-Its new fleet centered around a core of nine DC-9-32s, these would be operated by Austrian Airlines for both short- and medium-haul flights for many years.
-During 1975, the first of five DC-9-51s, an improved model, was introduced to service.
+The Caravelle formed a core part of Austrian Airlines' fleet until 1973.
+Deliveries of the American-built jetliner, the Douglas DC-9, commenced in 1971.
+Starting in 1971, Austrian Airlines opted to standardise its fleet.
+By the end of that year, the firm had permanently withdrawn all Viscounts, leaving it with an all-jet fleet.
+Austrian Airlines centred its new fleet around a core of nine DC-9-32s, which it would operate for short- and medium-haul flights for many years.
+Austrian Airlines introduced the first of five DC-9-51s, an improved model, into service during 1975.

-On 13 October 1977, Austrian became the first customer for the DC-9-80, otherwise known as the McDonnell Douglas MD-80, having placed an initial order for eight.
-On 26 October 1980, the first MD-81, which was capable of longer-range flights than earlier models, made its first commercial flight with the airline, flying from Vienna to Zurich.
+On 13 October 1977, Austrian became the first customer for the DC-9-80, placing an initial order for eight.
+On 26 October 1980, the first MD-81, which was capable of longer-range flights than earlier models, made its first commercial flight with the airline, flying from Vienna to Zürich.
 During 1984, Austrian became the first customer for the MD-87 and played an influential role in its development.
 The first MD-87 entered service at the end of 1987, as did the MD-83 from 1990, while six of the airline's MD-81s were upgraded to MD-82 standards.
+On 26 March 1989, Austrian Airlines inaugurated its first regular long-haul route, to New York-JFK, using an Airbus A310-300 (OE-LAA), aptly named "New York".

-During 1988, Austrian Airlines underwent an initial public offering upon the Vienna Stock Exchange, although the majority of shares in the company remained held by the Austrian government at this time.
+In 1988, Austrian Airlines underwent an initial public offering on the Vienna Stock Exchange, although the majority of shares in the company remained held by the Austrian government at this time.